mnr/writing-wip/kwak-anthology.md

 // -----

 Abundancy was Araci's only connection to Lopez and Williams.
 Hestia was also aware of the organization.
 They seemed to be central to something.
 Araci spent the better part of an hour trying to make contact with an actual person; Abundancy was shielded behind layers of call handlers that were unwilling to provide access to a real person.
+Several times he explained he was on police business and was investigating Dakota Williams and Robin Lopez.

 It wasn't until he challenged one of the AIs with a non-specific police action that he made any progress.
-Legally, he couldn't do anything, but he must have used the right combination of keywords.
-A human appeared, but their face was obscured with a synthesized privacy mask.
+Legally, he couldn't do anything, but he must have used the right combination of keywords to trigger the AI to summon a live person.
+A screen puppet appeared, their face obscured with a synthesized privacy mask.
+A live person was behind the puppet, but their identity was a secret.

 "Detective Araci, we're not stupid.
 Please don't threaten us with legal action you can't follow up on," said whoever was behind the mask.
-"However, since you're investigating what happened to Dakota and Robin, I want to make sure you're aware of all the facts."
+"However, since you're investigating what happened to Dakota, I want to make sure you're aware of all the facts."

 "I recently spoke to the Hestia manufacturers," said Araci.
 "They mentioned your organization."

 "I'm sure they did.
 They are using Dakota as an example of why food needs to be patented.
-Their oven is built to work with their food trays - and only their food trays.
+Their oven is built to work with their food trays - and *only* their food trays.
 First they control the seed, then they control the harvest, then they control the preparation.
 It's proprietary food from field to consumer, locking out anyone who wants to do it themselves."

 "That's interesting, but I'm only concerned about Dakota and Robin.
 Were they working on something related to Abundancy?"